vanjac/tapedeck/README.md

     While recording is enabled, the tape's boundaries can expand if you jog/play past them.

-- Headphone button: Loopback switch.
+- Headphone button: Toggle tape output to aux-send.
 See Mixer section above.
 - -/+ buttons: Set in/out point.
 Hold to cut the beginning/end of the tape off at this point.
 - RW button: Jump backwards to out point, in point, or